 Sometime in 2019, a man named Pietro Perticarini had approached Coon about being involved in a new company called &build LLC, which included PCS, according to court documents.
 Subsequently, Coon allegedly invested $1.5 million into the company, the complaint said.
 Spooky Nook said Coon did not disclose this information, including when he recommended PCS as the general contractor.

-In the suit, Coon purported PCS’ ability to obtain a performance bond and payment bond, which Spooky Nook said “was a critical part of the decision-making process” on choosing a general contractor.
+In this latest Butler County lawsuit, Coon purported PCS’ ability to obtain a performance bond and payment bond, which Spooky Nook said “was a critical part of the decision-making process” on choosing a general contractor.
 However, in the suit, the company claims it was because of Coon’s financial investment that PCS was able to obtain those bonds.

-Spooky Nook did not disclose in the complaint how much in damages its seeking, but did specify the want the court to award damages exceeding $50,000 plus punitive damages, interest, court costs and attorney fees.
-The project was initially a $120 million project, but overtime those costs raised to $165 million, which includes various types of funding from Butler County and Hamilton, which mostly consisted of utility and road improvements in the area.
+Spooky Nook did not disclose in the complaint how much in damages it’s seeking, but did specify the want the court to award damages exceeding $50,000 plus punitive damages, interest, court costs and attorney fees.
+The project was initially estimated to cost $120 million, but over time costs grew to $165 million in funding from Butler County and Hamilton, mostly for utility and road improvements in the area.

 As a result of contracting with PCS on Coon’s recommendation, Spooky Nook officials claim in court documents that among other things, the general contractor was “unable to independently secure” performance and payment bonds, the work performed by PCS and/or subcontractors “was riddled with defects” which caused additional costs and delays, and “PCS submitted multiple fraudulent payment applications to Historic Mill” and had “misrepresentations about the percentage of completed work, double charges for the same work, and overbilling for work performed.”